-20th day after the date the person received such notice.5 As provided under 16 TAC § 22.246(f)(2)(D)(ii), notice sent by certified mail is deemed to be received on the date written notice is received.
-If a person fails to timely respond to the notice of a NOV provided under 16 TAC § 22.246(f)(2), 16 TAC § 22.246(g)(4) states that the Commission, by order, will approve the determination and impose the recommended penalty or order a hearing on the determination and the recommended penalty.
+$^{^5}$ Under 16 Tex.
+Admin.
+Code (TAC) § 22.246(f)(2)(D)(ii), notice sent by certified mail is deemed to be received on the date written notice is received.

+TAC § 22.246(f)(2), 16 TAC § 22.246(g)(4) states that the Commission, by order, will approve the determination and impose the recommended penalty or order a hearing on the determination and the recommended penalty.

-Due to the continuing nature and gravity of the violations at issue in this proceeding, in the event that BT Cooke does not request a hearing within 20 days after receiving the notice sent at the direction of the Executive Director on December 8, 2021, Commission Staff respectfully requests that the Commission issue an order consistent with the violations and administrative penalty detailed in the December 8, 2021 NOV.
+Due to the continuing nature and gravity of the violations at issue in this proceeding, in the event that Shell does not request a hearing within 20 days after receiving the notice sent at the direction of the Executive Director on December 8, 2021, Commission Staff respectfully requests that the Commission issue an order consistent with the violations and administrative penalty detailed in the December 8, 2021 NOV.

-Dated: December 8, 2021 Respectfully Submitted,
+Dated: December 8, 2021

+Respectfully Submitted,